A New Year, A Financial Lifeline?

 Problem Area #4: Taking Far Too Much Risk For Too Little Of A Return

-Instead choose investments that are in line with your faith and values and you know inside and out.
+Instead, choose investments that are in line with your faith and values and you know inside and out.
 Most investors hand off their money to “someone else”, be it a mutual fund, advisor, broker, or money manager, without understanding what they are investing in, how much risk they are taking, what values they are supporting, and how liquid or illiquid the investment is.

 Make This The Year To Get Educated

 Don’t just take my word for it.
-Do the research, do your homework!
+Do the research, and do your homework!
 Make this the year you will read up on finance and start making wiser decisions.
 What are your thoughts?